-Having a routine for your practice can reap benefits for your practice too.
-It's entirely possible to train your body to perform at a particular time of the day.
+Having a routine can reap benefits for our practice too.
+It's entirely possible to train our bodies to perform at a particular time of the day.
 As your body adjusts to having a practice at the same time each day, you may find that you:

-Besides, we’ve all got to wake up at some point, and it doesn’t matter what you’re doing in the day - you can always get up a little earlier to practice.
-You can be sure that this time will be free of distractions, whereas you can't say the same about the evening.
+Besides, we’ve all got to wake up at some point, and it doesn’t matter what we're doing in the day, we can always get up a little earlier to practice.
+We can be sure that this time will be free of distractions, whereas the same can't be said about the evening.

 We’re not all early risers or morning people.

 We can take steps to make our mornings as fresh as possible, but we’re not all wired to pop out of bed all bright-eyed and bushy-tailed.
 I know how hard it can be to concentrate when you’re all bleary eyed and half-asleep.